JuliaLang/julia/doc/src/manual/faq.md

 ### How does Julia define its public API?

-Julia's public API is the behavior described in docstrings of symbols exported from `Base` and the standard libraries.
+Julia's public API is the behavior described in documentation of symbols exported from `Base` and the standard libraries.
 Functions, types, and constants are not part of the public API if they are not exported, _even if they have docstrings_.
+Further, only the documented behavior of exported symbols is part of the public API.
+Undocumented behavior of exported symbols is internal.

+In other words:

+- Documented behavior of exported symbols is part of the public API.

+- Undocumented behavior of exported symbols is not part of the public API.

+- Documented behavior of unexported symbols is not part of the public API.

+- Undocumented behavior of unexported symbols is not part of the public API.

 You can get a complete list of the symbols exported from a module with `names(MyModule)`.